Pogbino395/SelfLearning_AI_Plugin_UE5.3/README.md

 * Neural Network Theory [TODO]
 * Plugin Configuration [TODO]
 * Real Example [TODO]

-### Contributing
-We welcome contributions from the community!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-For major changes, please discuss with the repository owners first.

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Pogbino395/Self-Learning-Plugin-UE5/blob/main/LICENSE) file for details.